AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 1. **The `/.rum` path is blocked on my site, how should I fix?**

    The `/.rum` path is required for RUM collection to work.
-If you have a CDN in front of what Adobe provides as part of AEM as a Cloud Service, you need to ensure that the `/.rum` path forwards to the same AEM origin as the rest of your AEM content.
+If you have a CDN in front of what Adobe provides as part of AEM as a Cloud Service, you need to ensure that the `/.rum` path forwards to the same AEM origin as the rest of your AEM content and is not adjusted in any way.

 1. **Does RUM collection count toward content requests for contractual purposes?**